IPv6

 Displaying RIB Route Information

-Use the show rib route ipv6 command view the IPv6 Routing Information Base (RIB) information.
+Use the show rib route ipv6 command to view the IPv6 Routing Information Base (RIB) information.

 Example